Corporate Governance

 • Participation in meetings of general managers of core Group companies and other executive team meetings, tours of bases of Group companies, and discussions with presidents of Group companies for facilitating a greater understanding of business operations and business activities

-• External director-only meetings
+• Outside directors-only meetings

-Outside Director and Corporate Auditor Independence Standards
+Outside Director Independence Standards

 1. Major Business Partner